moldavitedesign/alx-system_engineering-devops/0x00-shell_basics/README.md

-ln -s /bin/ls __ls__, Create a symbolic link cp -un *.html ../, Copy HTML files mv [[:upper:]]* /tmp/u, a script that moves all files beginning with an uppercase letter
+ln -s /bin/ls __ls__, Create a symbolic link cp -un *.html ../, Copy HTML files mv [[:upper:]]* /tmp/u, a script that moves all files beginning with an uppercase letter rm *~,  a script that deletes all files in the current working directory